attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_php/README.md

 Replace ___[docroot]___ with the full path of the location where you unzipped the SDK.
 Required settings for this example are:

 * **Server** -
-The virtual name of the website where your application and SDK will reside. (e.g. application.mysite.com) This can be either a locally mapped domain name (in your /etc/hosts file) or a name configured in your DNS server.
+The virtual name of the website where your application and SDK will reside. (for example, application.mysite.com) This can be a locally mapped domain name (in your /etc/hosts file) or a name configured in your DNS server.

 - **DocRoot** - The directory where you unpacked the SDK.

-- **Alias** - a shortcut virtual directory for use in your application configuration in your ATT Developer account and by the SDK PHP server itself.
+- **Alias** - A shortcut virtual directory for use in your application configuration in your ATT Developer account and by the SDK PHP server.

-- **Options MultiViews** - Multiviews must be enabled for the SDK directory.
-Using this switch turns this Apache feature on for the specified directory.
+- **Options MultiViews** - Multiviews must be enabled for the SDK directory to turn on this Apache feature for the specified directory.

-- **Options FollowSymLinks** - FollowSymLinks must be enabled for the SDK directory.
-Using this switch turns this Apache feature on for the specified directory.
+- **Options FollowSymLinks** - FollowSymLinks must be enabled for the SDK directory to turn on this Apache feature for the specified directory.

 SDK PHP Server Configuration
 ---

 Once you have configured your virtual server, you must configure the SDK PHP Server with proper authorization credentials to allow it to communicate with the AT&T APIs.
-To complete this step, you must have first configured an application in AT&T Developer Program account.
+To complete this step, you must first configure an application in your AT&T Developer Program account.

 Open ___[docroot]___/server/php/public_html/att/config.php and update the following settings: